ddmnet/jScroll/README.md

 jScroll is an iScroll plugin for jQuery.
 It works by attaching id's to any elements in the wrapper set that don't have them, and then attaches iScroll.
 It also keeps track of the iScroll instances in a global array, so that they can be unset easily in single-page applications (think PhoneGap apps).
+By default, it also uses native iOS 5+ scrolling if it's available.

 ### How to use jScroll